 In this case, the two people involved were Mayor Derek Armstead and Councilman John Francis Roman, in an incident that allegedly occurred in City Hall prior to Tuesday’s scheduled meeting.
 Following what Roman says was a hard shoulder check by the mayor, the councilman went downstairs and filed a simple assault charge against Armstead.

 According to the Roman, the elected officials were debating the merits of making the Linden Tigers a citywide mascot, considering the downside of conceivably overhauling the industrial city in orange and black.

 Armstead, said Roman, pushed back against the protests.

-Then Councilwoman Gretchen Hickey, who’s running against the mayor in a three-way contest that also includes Councilwoman Rhashonna Cosby, countered that it was a fair concern.
+Then Councilwoman Gretchen Hickey, who’s running against the mayor in a three-way contest that also includes Councilwoman Rhashonna Cosby, countered that her council colleague expressed fair concerns.

 “Those are good, valid points,” Hickey said.